stuartellis/sve-personal-website/content/articles/task-runner.md

 [Task](https://taskfile.dev) is a task runner and build tool.
 It provides a consistent framework for sets of tasks, enabling you to run the same workflows on multiple platforms and environments.

-> Task is also known as go-task.
+> Task is also known as _go-task_.

 ## How Task Works

 Each copy of Task is a single executable file, with versions for Linux, macOS and Windows.
 This executable is relatively small, being about 8Mb for the 64-bit Linux version.
-The tasks are run with a UNIX shell script interpreter that is built into Task itself, rather than trying to using a shell that is part of the system.
+The tasks are run with a UNIX shell script interpreter that is built into Task itself, rather than using shells that are already installed on your systems.

 This means that you can use Task in any environment.
-It only requires a copy of the Task executable.
-The built-in shell interpreter enables you to use the same syntax for your tasks on any platform.
-Task uses no configuration files apart from the YAML files that contain the tasks.

-It does provide features for you to customise the behavior of your tasks for the different environments that you might use.
-The built-in [template functions](https://taskfile.dev/reference/templating/#functions) enable you to get consistent inputs for your tasks across different platforms.
+It only requires a copy of the Task executable, and the built-in shell interpreter enables you to use the same syntax for your tasks on any platform.
+The [template functions](https://taskfile.dev/reference/templating/#functions) enable you to get consistent inputs for your tasks across different platforms.
 When needed, you can define [operating system specific files](https://taskfile.dev/usage/#os-specific-taskfiles), so that Task uses the specific implementation for the current platform.

 Task also includes two other key features: [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
 These features are designed to be usable with any type of software development.

+Task uses no configuration files apart from the YAML files that contain the tasks.
 Here is an example of a _Taskfile.yaml_, with a _build_ task that only runs when the _sources_ change:

 ```yaml
 # Tasks for a Hugo static website project